 Experimental Film no.1

-Video Installation at Cambridge School of Art, Cambridge, UK
+installation Cambridge School of Art, UK

 This project, together with Experimental Film no.2.1 and no.2.2, aims to explore and expose the ways in which the media and patriarchal society have influenced our unconscious ways of seeing, and our pleasure in looking.
 It examines the exploitation of women and the representation of female sexuality, and questions erotic pleasure in imagery.
 More specifically, it intends to examine the line between when, and whether, a woman is seen as a sexual object or not.

 The project aims to challenge established conventions, and conduct a rich investigation into the concept of presentation itself, concerning the sexual objectification of women.
 Experimental Film no.1 is presented as a ‘peep show’ of sorts, to be viewed alone by each individual viewer in complete isolation.

 In the first of these ‘portraits’, Lawford places the camera in front of a woman, who shaves her pubic hair and masturbates in an intimate bathroom setting.
 She directed the woman’s actions, guiding her to ‘be herself’ in an effort to capture a performance that transcends mere voyeurism.